 The Perimeter Defence books are an interesting mix between the LitRPG and military science fiction genres.

 The LitRPG elements are very light, it's more focus on space command.
 It's not the first book in the genre I would pick, but if this genre mix looks interesting then it's definitely worth giving a try.

-Why is Perimeter Defense recommended?
+Why is Perimeter Defense included?

 Perimeter Defence is different from most of the other suggestions.
 It's more like Military Science Fiction books with LitRPG elements.